surf-visualization/blospray/readme.md

   Note that OSPRay supports regular volumetric grids, but also ununstructured grids and AMR meshes.

-- Scene plugins: these can generate any set of `OSPInstance`
+- Scene plugins: these can generate any set of `OSPInstance` elements

-Meshes that have a geometry of scene plugin attached can be transformed in the Blender scene in the usual way.
+Meshes that have a plugin attached can be transformed in the Blender scene in the usual way.
 Meshes with a volume plugin have a few more options specific to volumes:

 - One or more isosurfaces can be rendered through the volume